Johor–Singapore Causeway: Construction and opening

 In the late 19th century, Singapore was transformed into a major international trading port and was a steamship coaling station.
 At the turn of the 20th century, British Malaya was transformed into a major producer and exporter of raw materials such as tin, rubber, gambier, and pepper for international markets.
 The connection to Singapore from Johor was through a ferry link.
 Railways across the peninsula, and in Singapore from the ferry point to Tank Road in the south of Singapore completed the trade transport network within British Malaya.
 From June 1909 onward, goods were transported on wagon-ferry, while passengers were transported on passenger ferries (3 ferries from 1912 onward, 2 ferries before 1912).
 The wagon-ferry could accommodate 6 wagons at a time, while the passenger ferries had a capacity of about 160 each.
 As international trade demands grew, it was necessary to operate the ferry link round-the-clock in 1911 to bring the commodities from British Malaya into Singapore to be transshipped.
 Additional ferry steamers were constructed, however they soon were overloaded.
 The passenger steamers often had to exceed its designed limits, carrying "as many as 250 passengers".
 Additionally, the increasing costs of the maintaining the ferries were a concern on the long-term viability of the ferries.
 The annual expenditure in 1912 was estimated to be 53,750 Straits dollars (£1.8 million in 2000).

-In 1917, Federated Malay States (FMS) Director of Public Works, W. Eyre Kenny's proposal to build a rubble causeway gain support among the Federal Council of the FMS.His suggestion was to have the foundation to be laid in the soft "white and pink clays" at the proposed site, have an opening span for ships to be allowed through the bridge, and have the rubble sourced from the quarries at Pulau Ubin and Bukit Timah as there were ample granite being sold at reasonable prices.
+In 1917, Federated Malay States (FMS) Director of Public Works, W. Eyre Kenny's proposal to build a rubble causeway gained support among the Federal Council of the FMS.His suggestion was to have the foundation to be laid in the soft "white and pink clays" at the proposed site, have an opening span for ships to be allowed through the bridge, and have the rubble sourced from the quarries at Pulau Ubin and Bukit Timah as there were ample granite being sold at reasonable prices.
 Among the alternatives to the Causeway design were a bridge or upgrading the wagon-ferries and train ferries.
 The bridge proposal wasn't followed through because the Straits was too deep, going at 70 feet at some points and foundations would be lacking.
 An opening span would be required, and the bridge would require significant maintenance.
 The train ferries to replace the wagon-ferries would be too expensive as well.